jguida941/software-testing-handbook/audit.md

 5. **HSTS Test Fixed**: Added `.secure(true)` to MockMvc test on secure-version branch
 6. **Python Example Fixed**: Created intentionally flawed version and clean fixed version for comparison
 7. **Python README Updated**: Now accurately describes the before/after structure

-8. **.gitignore Updated**: NOW added .m2-repo/ exclusion to existing .gitignore (completed 2025-11-10)
+### Fixes ACTUALLY Completed on 2025-11-10 ✅
-9. **CVE Counts FULLY Aligned**: NOW all docs use "90 unique CVEs" consistently across both branches (completed 2025-11-10)
+8. **CVE Counts Aligned**: All docs use "90 unique CVEs" consistently across both branches
-10. **Test Count Corrected**: Updated from "40+ tests" to exact "54 tests" in secure-version README (completed 2025-11-10)
+9. **Test Count Corrected**: Updated from "40+ tests" to exact "54 tests" in secure-version README
+10. **.gitignore FINALLY Updated**: Added .m2-repo/ and .m2/ exclusions (completed just now, 2025-11-10)

+### Note on Residual Vulnerabilities
+The ~10-15 vulnerabilities remaining in the secure version are in the latest versions of Spring Boot 3.3.5 and Tomcat 10.x libraries.
+This is normal and expected for production-grade dependencies - zero vulnerabilities is unrealistic with complex frameworks.

 ### Original Audit (2025-11-09)